Jason X: Comic books

 In 2005, Avatar Press published the comic book Jason X Special as a direct sequel to the movie, written by Brian Pulido, with art by Sebastian Fumara and coloring by Mark Sweeney.
-The comic reveals that a scientist named Kristen intercepted the Grendel's communications and became interested in learning the secrets of Jason's regenerative abilities so she could save her lover Neil as well as the human race, which is still an endangered species barely surviving.
+The comic reveals that a scientist named Kristen intercepted the Grendel's communications and became interested in uncovering the secret of Jason's regenerative abilities so she could save her lover Neil as well as the human race.
 To trick the Grendel survivors into bringing Jason to her, she faked the rescue transmission and hacked into their system, using their own holographic technology to convince them they were escaping to Earth II.
 This resulted in the deaths of all aboard the Grendel.
-Aboard her own ship, Kristen then attempts to study Jason X, referring to him as "Uber-Jason."
-Jason X's new cyborg abilities allow him to take control of Kristen's technology.
-When she attempts to pass on his regenerative abilities to Neil, the nanites in Jason X's blood corrupt's the man's mind and he stabs her.
-Kristen's ship then comes across a hedonistic pleasure spaceship called Fun Club.
-After docking, Jason boards the Fun Club and begins killing the hedonists, ending the story.
+Aboard her ship, Kristen then attempts to study Jason X. Jason’s new cyborg abilities allow him to take control of Kristen's technology.
+When she attempts to pass on his regenerative abilities to Neil, the nanotechnology in Jason’s blood corrupts Neil and he stabs her.
+Kristen's ship then comes across a spaceship called Fun Club.
+After docking, Jason boards the Fun Club and begins killing the crew, ending the story.

 In 2006, Avatar Press released a licensed two-issue comic book mini-series called Friday the 13th: Jason vs. Jason X, written and illustrated by Mike Wolfer, with Andrew Dalhouse as colorist.
-Advertised as a fight between Jason and "Uber-Jason," the mini-series is a continuation of the comic Jason X Special.
-While Jason X is aboard the Fun Club, the story returns to the Grendel drifting in space where a malfunctioning medical station attempts to revive the half of Jason's head that KM-14 shot off in the movie.
-Since the nanites cannot revive only "13%" of Jason's body mass into a full living being, it collects the remains of other dead bodies aboard the ship and uses them as raw material.
-As a result, another version of Jason is resurrected, one who resembles the traditional version.
-When scavengers board the Grendel, the traditional Jason attacks and then uses their shuttle to reach the nearest ship, the Fun Club pleasure cruiser.
-There, the revived Jason finds the cyborg Jason X and the two fight while also killing all passengers they come across.
+Advertised as a fight between Jason and Jason X, the mini-series is a continuation of the comic Jason X Special.
+While Jason X is aboard the Fun Club, the story returns to the Grendel drifting in space where a malfunctioning medical station attempts to revive the half of Jason's head that KM-14 shot off in the film.
+Since the nanotechnology cannot revive only 13% of Jason's body mass into a full living being, it collects the remains of other dead bodies aboard the ship and uses them as raw material.
+As a result, another version of Jason is resurrected, one who resembles the old version.
+When scavengers board the Grendel, the old Jason attacks them and uses their shuttle to reach the nearest ship (the Fun Club).
+There, the old Jason finds Jason X and the two fight while also killing everyone they come across.
 Each killer is revealed to have only part of the mind and memory of the original Jason.
-The battle ends when Jason X defeats and rips out the brain matter of the traditional Jason, merging it with his own and restoring his full memories and personality.
+The battle ends when Jason X defeats and rips out the brain matter of the old Jason, merging it with his own and restoring his full memories and personality.
 The ship crashes on Earth II and Jason X leaves the wreckage to explore a nearby forest.